-This will be so detrimental not just for the young football club who use it but for all local residents who use it
+This will be so detrimental not just for the young football club who use it but for all local residents who use it regularly for gym/keep fit/social reasons.

 As this hub is located in Ralston, and, these council tax rates are high in this area, our views on retaining this asset within council remit for our own use should be upheld.